hotbso/openSAM/openSAM-pkg/00_README.txt

 - If not already done link or copy the SAM_library into "Custom Scenery"
 - Make sure openSAM_Library is above SAM_Library in scenery_packs.ini
 - Within openSAM_Library copy "library-with_SAM_Library.txt" to "library.txt"
+  I recommend to open a shell window in openSAM_Library and issue the command "copy library-with_SAM_Library.txt library.txt" or "cp ..."

 Usage
 =====